 The north side of Bewsey Street was built up in the late eighteenth- and early nineteenth-century and includes a Roman Catholic school, Baptist chapel and St Albans Roman Catholic Church amongst the terraces of large houses.
 This was long considered the best address in town and the Town Plan shows the south side of the street just being developed, to take advantage of this.
 At the top of Bewsey Street, further respectably sized terraces line the north side of Froghall Lane, developed as a residential area around St Paul’s Church, built a little way along Bewsey Road in 1830.
 Bewsey Street leads directly north-west crossing Froghall Lane and Tanner’s Lane to become the long Bewsey Road, which leads in an arrow straight line (an avenue of mature, decent-sized trees would look absolutely stunning here; another missed opportunity) all the way to Bewsey Hall on the other side of the Sankey Brook.

 At the point between the lower end of Bewsey Street and Scotland Road on the right, marked rather cunningly on the Town Plan, Horsemarket Street becomes Winwick Street, as it heads out of town northwards towards the village of that name.
 From the bottom end of Bewsey Street, Foundry Street curves in a long bow to meet it higher up.
 The Old Foundry is still marked on the Town Plan, amid a jumble of small buildings and archways behind Winwick Street, though it is not clear whether the Bewsey Street Foundry nearby is a replacement or addition.
 A single line of small squares indicating older buildings, with remnants of orchard behind, runs up Winwick Street interspersed with two or three inns, among them the enticingly named The Old Cheshire Cheese.
-The King’s Head Inn still survives, though today in what looks like a later building.
+The King’s Head is the only survivor, though today in what looks like a later building.

 The area between the west side of Foundry Street and Dallam Lane, north to Tanner’s Lane, is given over completely to industry.
 This was the original site of Warrington’s first railway with the station at Bewsey Street/Dallam Lane.
 The Liverpool and Manchester Railway Company opened Britain’s first inter-city line in September 1830 and Warrington businessmen were on their heels, swift to cash in.
-The Act for the Warrington and Newton Railway was passed in May 1829 and the connection to the L& MR line, four and a half miles away at Newton Junction, (modern-day Earlestown) surveyed and engineered by George Stephenson, was opened in July 1831, just ten months later.
+The Act for the Warrington and Newton Railway was passed in May 1829 and the connection to the L& MR line, four and a half miles away at Newton Junction, (modern-day Earlestown)surveyed and engineered by George Stephenson, was opened in July 1831, just ten months later.